CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 This script will generate a new set of `.npz` files in the directory `<path_to_output_directory>/samples`.

-### Step 3: Compute dataset statistics
+### Step 3: Compute Dataset Statistics

-Finally, the last step of the dataset preprocessing is to compute statistics of the train and test sets.
-To do so, run:
+For the dataset preprocessing, compute statistics of the train and test sets by running:

 ```bash
 python compute_stats.py --dir <path_to_output_directory> --batch_size 512 --num_workers 4
 ```

-This script will compute dataset statistics and save them in the file `<path_to_output_directory>/stats.json`.
+This script will compute the dataset statistics and save them in the file `<path_to_output_directory>/stats.json`.
 It supports distributed processing based on `torch.distributed`, so it is advised to run it on a machine with multiple GPUs.
 If doing so, replace the `python` command with: